wendrillaksenow/pausingInformation/readme.md

 As mentioned, no additional configuration is required when using the add-on.
 The default settings provide a screen reading and Windows navigation experience very similar to that of Virtual Vision, especially when this add-on is used with the DeltaTalk synthesizer.

-However, the following configuration options, which allow you to adjust the operation of the add-on to your liking or needs, are available from the “Pausing information” category in the NVDA settings dialog:
+However, the following configuration options, which allow you to adjust the operation of the add-on to your liking or needs, are available from the “Pausing Information” category in the NVDA settings dialog:

 * Enable paused reading of control types and states: If you uncheck this option, the add-on will be completely disabled and all other configuration options will be unavailable.
 You can also activate/deactivate the add-on using the NVDA+Shift+P shortcut.
-This shortcut can be modified from NVDA's "Input gestures" dialog, "Pausing information" category.
+This shortcut can be modified from NVDA's “Input gestures” dialog, “Pausing Information” category.
 * Allow the add-on to translate the names of control types and states: If this option is checked, the add-on will use an internal dictionary to translate the names of the types and states of the controls.
 Otherwise, NVDA's internal translations will be used.
 Note: For now, this option only has a major impact on Portuguese languages.
 In English, there are no significant differences.
 * Message length: This group of radio buttons controls the amount of information to be spoken.
     * Short: Only essential NVDA navigation information will be spoken.
     * Medium: In addition to NVDA's essential navigation information, some extra information will be added.
-For example, when an object has a shortcut key associated with it, you will hear the information "shortcut" before the shortcut key is announced.
-You will also hear the "value" information before announcing the value of the sliders and scroll bars.
+For example, when an object has a shortcut key associated with it, you will hear the information “shortcut” before the shortcut key is announced.
+You will also hear the “value” information before announcing the value of the sliders and scroll bars.
     * Long: The add-on will add another set of information on top of the above.
 When you navigate through the items in a list, tree view or menus, you will hear the corresponding information according to the type of item.
 The add-on will also warn you whenever a window is activated.
 This is the default setting.
     * Custom: With this option, you can individually control all the information announced by the add-on.

 #### Settings for the custom level

-By setting the message extension level to "Custom", you can individually adjust all the information announced by the add-on, for example, you can deactivate the information you don't want or don't need to be announced.
-You can do this via the "Configure" button.
+By setting the message extension level to “Custom”, you can individually adjust all the information announced by the add-on, for example, you can deactivate the information you don't want or don't need to be announced.
+You can do this via the “Configure” button.
 This button is only available when the custom message extension level is selected.
 Clicking this button opens a configuration dialog for the custom level, with the following options:

 * Select the controls to be announced: In this list, you can activate or deactivate all the control types supported by the add-on.
 For deactivated controls, only the name and status (if applicable) will be announced.

 * Other additional messages: This group of controls contains the following options:
     * Announce active windows: Announces whenever a window is activated.
-    * Announce shortcut before object shortcut keys: When an object has an associated shortcut key, it announces the "shortcut" information before the corresponding shortcut key is announced.
+    * Announce shortcut before object shortcut keys: When an object has an associated shortcut key, it announces the “shortcut” information before the corresponding shortcut key is announced.
-    * Announce value before slider and scrollbar values: When focusing on a slider or scroll bar, it announces the "value" information before the value is announced.
+    * Announce value before slider and scrollbar values: When focusing on a slider or scroll bar, it announces the “value” information before the value is announced.

 ## Known issues